Skip to content

 Config directory

-Each platform stores launcher state (remembered install path, activity log, auto-update setting) in the standard user config directory:
+Launcher state (remembered install path, activity log, auto-update setting) lives in the standard user config directory:

 Platform Path